Joey Vossen, J.D., M.U.R.P.

 Joey.Vossen [at] mitchellhamline.edu

-For the last 20 years Joey Vossen has worked at the intersection of land use law, policy, and resource-based program development to promote healthy living systems and climate justice.
-Joey joins the Public Health Law Center as a Senior Staff Attorney working with public health advocates, community interest groups, and government agencies to combat the disproportionate impact of environmental injustice on marginalized communities.
+For the last 20 years Joey Vossen has worked at the intersection of land use law, policy and systems change to promote interdependent, resource-rich communities.
+Joey joins the Public Health Law Center as a Senior Staff Attorney with the Climate Justice and Healthy Eating Active Living (HEAL) teams working with public health advocates, community groups, and government agencies to address the systemic impacts of environmental injustice, advance healthy food access and green, active-living resources for all.

 B.A., University of Wisconsin-Madison